 For most of the past two decades, treating erectile dysfunction (ED) meant taking a pill and timing intimacy around it.
 That model is changing.
-Daily tadalafil 5mg has emerged as a clinically validated approach that removes the planning window entirely — and a growing body of research suggests the benefits extend well beyond the bedroom.
-Here's what the evidence actually says.
+Daily tadalafil 5mg has emerged as a clinically validated approach that removes the planning window entirely, and recent research suggests the benefits extend well beyond the bedroom.
+Here is what the evidence shows.

 What Is Daily Tadalafil 5mg and How Does It Work?